A possible correction of the Saha curve for non-equilibrium states: A phenomenological model for hydrogen recombination

 \subsection{Preliminary}

 In 1988, C. Tsallis purposed a possible generalization of BG entropy \cite{tsallis1988possible}.
 The so-called $q$-entropy was defined as follows:

 where $p_{i}$ is the normalized probability of the system in the microstate $i$, $W$ the total number of settings, and $q$ the parameter that measures the intensity of correlations of the system (deviation from standard equilibrium or the degree of non-additivity) commonly referred to as the entropic index.
-The entropy $S_q$ is concave for $q>0$ and convex for $q<0$.
 In the limit $q \rightarrow 1$, the BG entropy is recovered.
-Since standard entropy is concave for an equilibrium state, from the standpoint of equilibrium thermodynamics, the $q$-entropy has a physical meaning only for positive values of the $q$-parameter.

 In the Tsallis framework, the logarithm and exponential functions are redefined as

 and

 respectively.
 These functions revert to their standard form when $q\rightarrow 1$.